ZsaZsa6/ZsaZsa6.github.io/_posts/2019-09-30-wearing_a_new_hat.markdown

 But I also love metaphorical hats!!
 You know, those that symbolize the jobs you do?

 My favorite hat, and the one I wear the most is my learning cap.
-Do your remember in school when your teacher told the class, "Now it's time to put on our thinking caps,"???
+Do you remember in school when your teacher told the class, "Now it's time to put on our thinking caps,"???
 Or was that just my teacher?

 ## I love to learn!!